sebaslopez01/holbertonschool-validation/module4_task2/README.md

-# Documentation
+# My Awesome API

 ## Prerequisites

-- GoHugo
-- Go
-- Git
+go and make installed

 ## Lifecycle

-## Build

-Generate the website from the markdown and configuration files in the directory dist/

-    make build

-## Clean

-Cleanup the content of the directory dist/

-    make clean

-## Post
+go-build: Builds the API binary file using go
+hugo-build: Builds a website using gohugo on the dist folder
+build: Builds all that is needed for website

-Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME
+post: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME

-    make post

-## Package

-Produces a file awesome-website.zip, containing the binary awesome-api and the directory dist/ directory

-    make package

-## Lint

-Lint markdown

-    make lint

-## Build Docker
+check: Lints and check for dead links on markdowns using markdownlint-cli and markdown-link-check
+validate: Validates dist/index.html using W3C Hbtn validator
+run: Runs the built binary and send everything to awesome.log
+stop: Terminates the execution of awesome-api
+clean: Removes binary and logs
+test: Tests API using go test
+lint: Lints all the go files using golangci-lint
+unit-tests: Runs implemented unit test using go test
+integration-tests: Runs integration test using go test
+package: Generates a zip archive to deployment

-Builds a Docker image from Dockerfile on build directory
+build-docker: Builds a Docker image from Dockerfile on build directory

-    make build-docker
+docker-tests: Test the generated docker image using container-structure-test and cst.yml config file
+help: Show this help message

-## Help
+## Workflow

-View all make commands

-    make help
+Github actions has been activated.
+Workflows can be found at directory .github/workflows